-UK study calls for better suicide prevention activity in general hospitalsJanuary 31st, 2014 in Psychology & Psychiatry /
+UK study calls for better suicide prevention activity in general hospitalsJanuary 31, 2014 in Medicine & Health / Psychology & Psychiatry

 General hospitals could engage in more mental health screening and better follow-up of at-risk individuals in order to improve suicide prevention, according to research led by Nadine Dougall of the University of Stirling.